xosnrdev/TabKit/README.md

 ## Contact

-For questions or feedback, please contact the TabKit team at <kenzo@geniuskingsley.dev>.
+For questions or feedback, please contact the TabKit maintainer at <successxodev@gmail.com>.